MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/create-expose-portal-content.md

 ---
-title: "Create and expose portal content easily in Dynamics 365 | MicrosoftDocs"
+title: "Create and expose portal content easily in Dynamics 365 for Customer Engagement | MicrosoftDocs"
-description: "Instructions to create and expose portal content by using the administrative wizard in Dynamics 365." ms.custom:
+description: "Instructions to create and expose portal content by using the administrative wizard in Dynamics 365 for Customer Engagement." ms.custom:
   - dyn365-portal
 ms.date: 07/04/2018